 The R & D Centre of the Company at Goa is approved by the Department of Scientific and Industrial Research.
-It carries out development of new formulations and modification of existing ones for Life Cycle Management.
-R & D center also carries out evaluation of product dossiers for introduction of new products through insourcing.
-Effective Life Cycle Management, cost reduction in existing products and new vendor development are focus areas at the R & D centre.
+It carries out development of new formulations and modification of existing ones for life cycle management.
+The R & D Centre also carries out evaluation of product dossiers for introduction of new products through insourcing.
+Effective life cycle management, cost reduction in existing product and new vendor development are focus areas at the R & D Centre.

-Your Board records its sincere appreciation for the significant contribution made by employees across the Company through their continued commitment and dedication.
+Your Board records its sincere appreciation for the significant contributions made by employees across the Company through their continued commitment and dedication.

-A Report on Corporate Governance along with a certificate from the Auditors of the Company regarding compliance of the conditions of Corporate Governance and also a Management Discussion & Analysis Report pursuant to Clause 49 of the Listing Agreement are annexed hereto.
+A Report on Corporate Governance along with a certificate from the Auditors of the Company regarding compliance of the conditions of Corporate Governance as also a Management Discussion and Analysis Report pursuant to Clause 49 of the Listing Agreement are annexed hereto.

 |For and on behalf of the Board|